Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

    > NOTE:
    >
-   > â€?
-The first three buttons, is related to zoom, are not recommended to use in the current version, which may cause some nonfatal bugs.
+   > â€‹		The first three buttons, is related to zoom, are not recommended to use in the current version, which may cause some nonfatal bugs.
 Currently, the known bug is the node drag exception.
 ### Mini Map
-â€?
-If your Godot version is newer than 3.2.2, a mini map will be displayed in the HFSM editor.
+â€‹		If your Godot version is newer than 3.2.2, a mini map will be displayed in the HFSM editor.
->NOTEï¼?
+>NOTE :
 >		At present, the display of mini map is not good enough.
 The Transitions will show at mini map without rotation.
 I have been submitted a Proposal for this error.

 ![](DOCUMENT.assets/minimap.png)

 ## State

-â€?
-The smallest unit of HFSM, you can create a new state through the right click menu.
+â€‹		The smallest unit of HFSM, you can create a new state through the right click menu.

 ### State Inspector Properties